LucHermitte/lh-cpp/doc/Doxygen.md

    as _out_ parameters instead ;
  * pointer types are recognized as such, and `:DOX` suggest adding a precondition of non-nullity in their case ;
- * a few other tags let to the user to fill in as nothing could be deduced from the function singature.
+ * a few other tags left to the user to fill in as nothing could be deduced from the function signature.

 ### `:DOX` specific options